R-HTA-in-LMICs/R-HTA-in-LMICs-Q1-workshop-2022/README.md

 <body>
 <b>Presenter: <a href = "https://www.iecs.org.ar/evaluacion-de-tecnologias-sanitarias-y-economia-de-la-salud/equipo-de-trabajo/">Dr Federico Cairoli<a/></b>
 <p>
-A Budget Impact Analysis presentation focusing on the usefulness of using Shiny and its ability to let decision makers interact with models.
+A Budget Impact Analysis presentation focusing Shiny and its ability to provide decision makers with an interactive model format.
 </p>
 The code for this model is not open-source
 </body>